bluxmit/alnoda-workspaces/workspaces/ansible-terraform-workspace/README.md

 Every workspace requires range of ports.
 If one workspace is up and running, the ports 8020-8035 are taken.

-mkdocs-magicspace itself uses 9 ports (8020-8028), but it is recommended to map several extra ports just in case.
+Ansible-terraform workspace itself uses 11 ports (8020-8030), but it is recommended to map several extra ports just in case.
 Having extra ports, you can always launch new applications on these ports, and they will be immediately exposed outside of the workspace.

 In order to start another workspace, you either need to stop currently runnning workspace, or to run another workspace